 The loading area is approximately 68'-0" deep and internally 52'-5" wide.
-All three required loading spaces and trash pick areas have been configured in this area.
+All three required loading spaces and trash pick-up areas have been configured in this area.
 The project complies with the 20'-0" habitable depth requirement at the entrance to either side of the garage, yet the three loading berths will not be entirely hidden from view.
 The intent is that all loading operations, when being conducted, occur screened from view and behind the habitable space, not visible from the street.
 As designed, all operation is partially visible.
 In this instance, since complying with the section of the code would likely trigger the need for require variance relief on providing 50'-0" habitable space dimensions along 71st Street and Indian Creek Drive.
 Staff would also recommend, that the loading area be closed as much as possible to screen loading activity from street view; as such, staff recommends approval of variance #15.

-- 16. A variance to not provide a shade structure over the required pedestrian path along Indian Creek Drive (Class A). - Variance requested from:
+- 16. A variance to not provide a shade structure over the required pedestrian path along Indian Creek Drive (Class A). - Variance withdrawn. - 17.
+A variance to not provide a clear pedestrian path free from obstructions along limited portions of Indian Creek Drive and 71st Street (Class A) frontages. - Variance requested from: